nottrobin/robinwinslow.uk/_posts/2013-10-29-bbc-publishing-stupid-opinions.md

 So, Knife crime is not "becoming" any kind of problem.
 It's an old problem, but it's improving.
 So shut-up Simon Raine.

-Also, I don't believe "toucher custodial sentences" have ever been the best solution.
+Also, I don't believe "tougher custodial sentences" have ever been the best solution.
 I don't have time to find the evidence now, but I believe custodial sentences only harden criminals, and that rehabilitation is the way forward.
 And the police and the justice system are slowly realising this - which may be partly helping the knife crime stats.
 Don't let stupid opinions like these derail that effort.